 Stock Selection

-The first thing I do before the market opens is look for stocks with high premarket volume—at least 1 million shares.
+The first thing I do before the market opens is look at my premarket scanners, that searches for stocks with a market cap of less than 3 billion shares and has at least 1 million shares of volume in premarket.
 But volume alone isn’t enough.
 I also check the stock’s daily chart to make sure that the premarket volume is higher than any of the stock’s previous trading days.

 For example, if a stock has a highest volume day of 600,000 shares but is showing 4 million shares in premarket, it’s a go.
 But if a stock’s highest volume day is 30 million shares and premarket volume is only 2 million, then it’s a no-go.